-Pulse protection would occur from October through May to address outmigration of juvenile winter-, spring-, fall- and late fall-run Chinook salmon, as well as a majority of the steelhead juvenile outmigration period.
+Pulse protection would occur from October through May to address outmigration of juvenile winter-, spring-, fall- and late fall-run Chinook salmon, as well as a portion of the steelhead juvenile outmigration period.

-The Project would include a fish monitoring program capable of detecting a migratory fish response during the beginning of a precipitation-generated high-flow event.
-The criterion regarding the detection of a pulse of outmigrating fish will be subject to the Project's Adaptive

-Management Program with the goal of demonstrating a relationship between flow pulses and fish movement that is detectable, reliable, and sufficiently predictable to serve as a criterion for initiation and termination of pulse protection.
-Until such a time as a detailed criterion is developed and agreed to by CDFW, NMFS, and U.S. Fish and Wildlife Service (USFWS), outmigrating pulse cues would be limited to only the hydrological components of the pulse protection criteria, as described below.
+The Project's operations plan would include a fish monitoring program capable of detecting a migratory fish response during the beginning of a precipitation-generated high-flow event.
+The criterion regarding the detection of a pulse of outmigrating fish will be subject to the Project's Adaptive Management Program with the goal of demonstrating a relationship between flow pulses and fish movement that is detectable, reliable, and sufficiently predictable to serve as a criterion for initiation and termination of pulse protection.
+Until such a time as a detailed criterion is developed and agreed to by CDFW, NMFS, and USFWS, outmigrating pulse cues would be limited to only the hydrological components of the pulse protection criteria.
 The program would be developed in cooperation with Reclamation and the fishery resource agencies and would be integrated with previous and existing fish monitoring programs to the extent possible and additional monitoring sites could be included as necessary.
 For example, the USFWS monitoring program at the Red Bluff Diversion Dam (RBDD), which has since been removed, that was conducted for purposes of estimating fish production indices in the spawning reach above the dam is particularly relevant.
 Appendix 2D describes the purpose, outcomes, content, and timing of the monitoring, technical studies, and adaptive management.
 The following criteria define a qualified pulse event:

-- Outmigration of anadromous fish is detected based on the Adaptive Management Plan and fish monitoring program (applicable only once a detectable, reliable, and predictable fish detection criterion has been developed and agreed upon with CDFW, NMFS, and USFWS; if there is no fish criterion, then pulse protection would be based on flow criteria only as specified below). - If a 3-day forecasted average of Sacramento River flow at Bend Bridge is projected to exceed 8,000 cfs and the 3-day forecasted average combined tributary flow upstream of Bend Bridge (Cow Creek, Cottonwood Creek, and Battle Creek) is projected to exceed 2,500 cfs, then a pulse protection event is anticipated.
-Diversion restrictions would begin when the average hourly flows in the Sacramento River at Bend Bridge exceed 8,000 cfs and the average hourly flows in the tributaries upstream of Bend Bridge (Cow Creek, Cottonwood Creek, and Battle Creek) cumulatively exceed 2,500 cfs, provided that the previous day was not already in a pulse protection event. - A pulse event terminates 7 days after initiation; or earlier than 7 days after initiation if the average daily Sacramento River flow at Bend Bridge exceeds 29,000 cfs.
+- Outmigration of anadromous fish is detected based on the Adaptive Management Plan and fish monitoring program (applicable only once a detectable, reliable, and predictable fish detection criterion has been developed and agreed upon with CDFW, NMFS, and USFWS). - If a 3-day forecasted average of Sacramento River flow at Bend Bridge is projected to exceed 8,000 cfs and the 3-day forecasted average combined tributary flow upstream of Bend Bridge (Cow Creek, Cottonwood Creek, and Battle Creek) is projected to exceed 2,500 cfs, then a pulse protection event is initiated and diversion restrictions would begin when the average hourly flows in the Sacramento River at Bend Bridge exceed 8,000 cfs and the average hourly flows in the tributaries upstream of Bend Bridge (Cow Creek, Cottonwood Creek) cumulatively exceed 2,500 cfs, provided that the previous day was not already in a pulse protection event. - A pulse event terminates 7 days after initiation; or earlier than 7 days after initiation if the average daily Sacramento River flow at Bend Bridge exceeds 29,000 cfs.
 In the event that Sacramento River flow at Bend Bridge exceeds 29,000 cfs during the 7-day pulse protection event, Project diversions may resume in such way that average daily diversions subtracted from Sacramento River flow at Bend Bridge continue to be at least 25,000 cfs during what would have been the 7-day pulse protection period. - After completion of a pulse event, the following conditions must occur before another pulse event is triggered: (1) 3-day trailing average of Sacramento River flow at Bend Bridge was less than 7,500 cfs for 7 consecutive days; and (2) 3-day trailing average of tributary flow upstream of Bend Bridge (Cow Creek, Cottonwood Creek, and Battle Creek) was less than 2,500 cfs for 7 consecutive days.